StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

 !!! note "Elasticsearch supported versions"

-    * TheHive 5.2.x and earlier: Elasticsearch 7.2.x - 7.17.x
-    * TheHive 5.3.0 - 5.4.10: Elasticsearch 7.10.x - 8.x
-    * TheHive 5.5.0 - 5.5.9: Elasticsearch 7.11.x - 8.x
-    * TheHive 5.5.10 and later: Elasticsearch 7.11.x - 9.1.x
+    **TheHive**

+    {% include-markdown "includes/elasticsearch-supported-versions-thehive.md" %}

     If using Elasticsearch for [audit log storage](installation-guide-linux-standalone-server.md#step-53-audit-log-storage), you must use Elasticsearch 7.17 or later.

+    **Cortex**

+    {% include-markdown "includes/elasticsearch-supported-versions-cortex.md" %}

-    [Cortex](../administration/cortex/about-cortex.md) only supports Elasticsearch 7.x.
-Sharing an Elasticsearch instance between TheHive and Cortex isn't recommended, but if this setup is required, ensure you use Elasticsearch 7.x.
+    Sharing a single Elasticsearch instance between TheHive and Cortex isn't recommended.
+If you must do it, ensure the Elasticsearch version is compatible with both applications.

 ### Installation Instructions
 To establish a cluster of 3 active Elasticsearch nodes, follow the installation instructions provided on [**this page**](./installation-guide-linux-standalone-server.md#step-41-install-elasticsearch) for each node.